Noella Dietz, Ph.D.

 Description of Research

 - Awarded the James and Esther King Biomedical Research Grant for New Investigators by the Florida Department of Health.
-This award examines the prevalence of tobacco use among youths since the decision to defund the anti-tobacco campaigns in Florida and Minnesota.
+This award examined the prevalence of tobacco use among youths after the successful anti-tobacco campaigns in Florida and Minnesota were terminated.

-- Involved in the Team Science Biomedical Research Grant, led by David J. Lee, Ph.D., examining tobacco use in Florida for youth and adults, to increase early detection and to initiate improved treatment for Floridians who have been diagnosed with tobacco related cancers.
+- Co-Investigator for the Team Science Biomedical Research Grant (PI: Lee) examining tobacco use in Florida for youth and adults, to increase early detection and to initiate improved treatment for Floridians who have been diagnosed with tobacco related cancers.